-International Carwash Association® (ICA) is the nonprofit trade group representing the retail and supply segments of the professional car wash industry in North America and around the globe.
-The Association's member companies represent more than 15,000 car washes in nearly two dozen countries.
+International Carwash Association® (ICA) is the nonprofit trade group representing the professional car wash industry in North America and around the globe.
+The Association represents thousands of car wash professionals and businesses, and the industry's leading retailers and suppliers.

-ICA is governed by a sixteen member board of directors, comprised of operators and suppliers.
-The organization is headquartered in Chicago, Illinois with a supporting team in Amsterdam, the Netherlands.
+ICA is governed by a sixteen-member board of directors, comprised of operators and suppliers.
+The organization is headquartered in Chicago, Illinois USA and maintains partnerships with regional associations in the United States and with associations and media organizations located in Australia, China, Germany and The Netherlands.

-The Association is the voice of the professional car wash industry, serving as its spokesperson to business and consumer media, investors, governmental agencies, allied associations and related industries.
-As part of this role, the Association has produced the industry's leading research in the areas of consumer habits and preferences, the environmental attributes of professional car washing and industry equipment sales.
+International Carwash Association is the voice of the professional car wash industry, serving as its spokesperson to business and consumer media, investors, governmental agencies, allied associations and related industries.
+As part of this role, the Association has produced the industry's leading consumer, environmental and industry research.

 Membership is available to any individual car wash professional at www.carwash.org/join.